Organizer & international contact

 Nigeria is the 2nd largest importer of printing & paper processing technology in Sub-Sahara Africa (in million Euro)

-Nigeria soon to become the largest importer of packaging technology in sub-Saharan Africa.
+Nigeria is the second largest importer of packaging technology in sub-Saharan Africa.

 Enormous population growth and high sustainable investments in its packaging industry

-- With 158 million euros in 2018, Nigeria is the second largest importer of packaging technology in sub-Saharan Africa, just behind South Africa (175 million euros).
+- With 155 million euros in 2019, Nigeria is the second largest importer of packaging technology in sub-Saharan Africa, just behind South Africa.

 (All figures VDMA German Engineering Federation)